vknell/utd-docs/index.rst

 ***************************
 Automation Journey Overview
 ***************************

+The objective of this workshop is to deploy and secure a `WordPress <https://wordpress.org>`_ content management system in AWS.
+This web application will be supported by an `Apache <https://httpd.apache.org>`_ web server and a database server residing in two separate subnets with different AZ.

+As part of our infrastructure deployment, a VM-Series NGFW in a specific VPC 'VPC-Transit' will be inserted between Internet and the web subnet, and the database subnet.
+However, we will need to configure this virtual firewall to support its network environment and the applications it will be protecting.

 This training workshop provides hands-on exposure to the three primary categories of infrastructure automation activities: **Build**, **Run**, and